 Additional States Needed

 More states are needed to strengthen the reciprocity aspects of the program and to create a national network.
 Several state legislatures have studied the program for possible enactment.
 Since 1994, NCSL has officially supported the Uniform Program, meaning three-fourths of states represented by NCSL have agreed to this position.
 It reads:

-"NCSL supports the recommendations of the Alliance for Uniform Hazmat Transportation Procedures to institute federal standards to facilitate uniformity in state permitting and registration requirements.
-These recommendations reflect extensive review and consideration of state and local programs, as well as industry and environmental concerns.
-The consensus recommendations accommodate, to the extent possible, specific public and private sector concerns.
-NCSL supports the work done and the program itself.
-NCSL urges the U.S. Department of Transportation to provide adequate incentives to states to participate in the program, but a state should not be forced into participation by either the Department or Congress."
+"NCSL continues to support the recommendations of the Alliance for Uniform Hazmat Transportation Procedures to facilitate uniformity in state permitting and registration requirements.
+NCSL urges the U.S. DOT to provide adequate incentives to states to participate in the program, but a state should not be forced into participation by either the U.S. DOT or Congress."

 At the federal level, the Federal Motor Carrier Safety Administration is charged with implementing the federal rule for this program.
 It must implement the Uniform Program recommended by the working group if 26 states adopt it, but they have indicated a lower threshold of 18-20 might be acceptable for moving ahead with a rule.
 This agency is generally supportive of the Uniform Program, but is not active in its support currently.